klausneda/wowcache/README.md

 * Download.sh is a Bash script that can be used to pull the latest  changes.

 ## Prerequisites
 git and openssh.
-Nothing else I could think of as right now.
+Nothing else I could think of right now.

 ## Usage Linux Users
 Run the Download.sh script before launching World of Warcraft.